nucleuscloud/neosync/docs/docs/deploy/kubernetes.md

 This is a very minimal install that basically configures the database and temporal, and redis.
 There are a number of other options which you'll need to consult the values files for the chart for more information.

-Each helmchart has a README that contains the full values spec.
+Each helm chart has a README that contains the full values spec.

 These can be found in the Github repo, and are also available via ArtifactHub.